ZacharyGeurts/AMOURANTHRTX/README.md

 Have your RTX at zero cost per watt with me.
 *flashing lights warning https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FxKpYDDlus3GE0%2Fgiphy.gif

-Built with and for Vibe Coding.
-People who do not like Vibe coding have not tried enough.
-I am constantly stuck on one line and a discussion about it is truly helpful.
-Expressing my confusion about a topic is more relevant than trying to boil it into a search term and then navigating.
-I can see Cloudflare's point.
-When I ask a question and 18 pages get pulled when I might make it 2 or 3.
 I started with a fun project and refined it, so the commit count can be misleading as Zero cost security was originally my primary goal.
 There was a backstory and "the main" was a pirate ship if some logging is dubious.
 See my profile picture on X @ZacharyGeurts for the real Grand Champion.